jourdant/esphome-lgap/README.md

 1. **Onboard Modbus** - unfortunately for my particular unit (Multi-V S), this was not a function I could find.

 2. **Onboard Central Control pins** - some units have pins labeled Central Control or CENA and CENB.
-This is an RS485 interface, but speaks a proprietary protocol called LGAP (which seems to stand for something like LG Airconditioner Protocol).
+This is an RS485 interface, but speaks a custom protocol called LGAP (which seems to stand for something like LG Airconditioner Protocol).
 More on LGAP later, but there is no published spec that I've been able to find.

 3. [**PI-485 extension board**](https://www.lgvrf.ca/en/products/pi~485) - for older units, you can use the PI-485 board which can attach to pins inside the unit and present an RS485 interface that speaks LGAP as described above.